 We consider our relationship with alumni, donors and other stakeholders to be life-long.
 This means that we will maintain a record for you until such time as you tell us that you no longer wish us to keep in touch.
 In this instance the University will delete the majority of your personal data it holds, but will maintain basic personal data such as your name and education details to ensure that we do not inadvertently create a new record for you in the future.

-Should you object to the holding of your data by the University, the use of your data for any or all of the above purposes, want to make a complaint, to amend the type of communications you receive or the way in which University contacts you, please contact us by email: firstname.lastname@example.org, or write to:
+Should you object to the holding of your data by the University, or the use of your data for any or all of the above purposes, to amend the type of communications you receive or the way in which the University contacts you, please contact us use the following contact details.

 East Park Terrace